CFPA Artist’s Residencies

 BenCircle.png

 Ben Swenson-Klatt examined the relationship of masculinity to violence.
 “Masculinity walks to another store, purchases a gun with his privilege and his desire for power.
 And he will walk again into another school, another church, another office.
 And he will take innocent lives again.
 But still the cycle will continue.
 This piece is my attempt at change.
-So come witness my body and together let us judge, debate, and question the reality of our country.”
+So come witness my body and together let us judge, debate, and question the reality of our country.”2018 Works-in-Process

 EmilyCircle.png